Pokhara: Education

 Pokhara has more than eight hundred private and public high educational institutions.
 There are several institutions of higher learning up to the doctorate level in social sciences, business, and science and technology.

 Transportation

 Public transit

 Pokhara has extensive privately operated public transportation system running throughout the city, adjoining townships and nearby villages.
-Pokhara Mahanagar Bus Bebasaya Samiti (green, brown and blue buses), Mama Bhanja Transport (blue buses), Bindabashini Samiti(blue buses), Phewa Bus Bebasaya Samiti(mini micros) and Lekhnath Bus Bebasaya Samiti (green and white buses) are the private companies that provide public bus transportation facility in and around Pokhara Valley.
+Pokhara Mahanagar Bus Bebasaya Samiti (green, brown and blue buses), Mama Bhanja Transport (blue buses), Bindabashini Samiti (blue buses), Phewa Bus Bebasaya Samiti (mini micros) and Lekhnath Bus Bebasaya Samiti (green and white buses) are the private companies that provide public bus transportation facility in and around Pokhara Valley.
 The public transport mainly consists of local and city buses, micros, micro-buses and metered-taxis.

+Boating

+Boating is a required form of transport to get to the Tal Barahi Temple.
+Besides that, boating can also be used as an alternative to ascending then descending some hills to get to the opposite bank of the lakes in the city.

+Boating is most prominent in the Phewa Lake and Begnas Lake with over 750 boats in Phewa Lake and over 250 boats in Begnas Lake.